renancambre/renancambre/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on AlmavivA Soluitons as a Data Engineer.
+- 🔭 I’m currently working as a Data Engineer.
-- 🌱 I’m currently learning about Databricks and Microsoft Fabric
+- 🌱 I’m currently learning more about Databricks and Microsoft Fabric.
 - 👯 I’m looking to collaborate on events as a volunteer.
-- 💬 Ask me about data engineering, data analysis, business intelligence
+- 💬 Ask me about data engineering, data analysis, business intelligence.
 - For more information, visit the <a href="https://renancambre.github.io/" target="_blank">Project Portfolio</a>.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/renancambre/" target="_blank">LinkedIn</a>.
 - 😄 Pronouns: He